Rewaj7/base-rewaj/README.md

 This approach allows multiple Terraform environments to be deployed per branch while keeping a single, consistent Docker image tag per branch.
 This is also why there are two different Terraform variables, one for environment and one for the ECR tag.

+### Try Deploy Yourself

+I've left a PR open from the feature branch `base` into `main` where no deployments have yet been run.
+I've already created the prod.tfbackend and prod.tfvars file.
+By merging the PR, it should create the VPC infra from scratch, push an ECR image with latest-prod and deploy the application and infrastructure from scratch, outputting the valid domain.

 ## 6. Stretch Goals